phluid61/mug/README.md

 When a block is given, the block is invoked in the scope of _obj_ (i.e. `self` in the block refers to _obj_).

-When no block is given, _maybe_ returns an object to conditionally delegates methods to _obj_.
+When no block is given, _maybe_ returns an object that conditionally delegates methods to _obj_.

 ```ruby
 require 'mug/maybe'